Badminton Wales answers some of your frequently asked questions surrounding the impact of coronavirus on badminton.

 Q: What is the status of coach education courses?

 A: All coach education courses are suspended until further notice.
 We will continue to review the situation and will advise members of any changes.
-However, we expect that our next BWF L1 course will run in late 2021.
-Please contact Donal at email@example.com if you would like to be informed of dates when they become available.
+However, we expect that our next BWF L1 course will run in late 2021 with more to follow in 2022.
+Please contact Donal at firstname.lastname@example.org to express your interest.

 Q: What do I do if my safeguarding qualification has expired or is about to expire?